Today we’re going to look into one of the most unexpected comebacks the music industry has ever experienced: the cassette tape’s resurgence.

 Cassette tapes were never made for a high-fidelity audio experience.
 Compared to vinyl and CDs, tapes lack the sound clarity audiophiles look for: a high-quality cassette deck can compensate for the format’s limitations by cutting down noise and distortion but will never reach the quality of digital audio, reel to reel or LP.

 Ultimately, if you’re looking for the best audio quality, there are much easier ways to achieve it rather than the tapes’ path.
-These convenient little cassettes are the ideal choice for artists and fans worldwide for other reasons: they’re easy to copy, reproduce, store and are cheaper than all their physical competitors.
-For more information on the subject, check out our article on Analog Vs. Digital Audio.
+These convenient little cassettes are the ideal choice for artists and fans worldwide for other reasons: they’re easy to copy, reproduce, store, and are cheaper than all their physical competitors.

 Where Can I Listen to a Cassette Tape?